 Instead, many online companies may perform a soft inquiry and or pull a consumer report from an alternative source.
 Learn how both concepts may apply to your situation.

 Soft inquiry personal loans do not involve a traditional credit check – at least not initially.
-A soft inquiry does not appear on the credit report that lenders see, and it does not affect your FICO score.
-Only the consumer sees a soft inquiry when pulling his or her file.
+A soft inquiry does not appear on the consumer report that lenders see, and it does not affect your FICO or Vantage score.
+Only the person views the entry when pulling his or her file.

 How can a finance company use a soft inquiry when making an underwriting decision?
 It is impossible and illegal.
 Creditors must log a hard inquiry when viewing a file in connection with an application to borrow money.

-However, many lead companies (including the affiliate companies used by this site) employ soft inquiries legally after stripping off identifying information.
-The lead company sends your file to one of the big three bureaus (Equifax, Experian, or TransUnion).
-The bureau then returns a record with financial data only (no personal information) to the lead company, who markets the depersonalized profile to lenders who bid on the opportunity to present offers.
+- Online lead companies sometimes log soft inquiries legally after stripping off identifying information.
+The lead company sends your file to one of the big three bureaus (Equifax, Experian, or TransUnion) which in turn returns a record with financial data only (no personal information).
+The lead company then markets the depersonalized profile to lenders who bid on the opportunity to present offers.